erikvanzijst/electronics/matrix/matrix.md

 I wrote [2 small scripts](https://gist.github.com/erikvanzijst/50b74403c8a2465201c41968dd26081b)
 to load the text output from [psftools](https://www.seasip.info/Unix/PSF/) and compile any string to the binary format expected by the circuit.

+With each character taking up 8 bytes, the total capacity of the 32KiB EEPROM is 4096 characters.